maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 a.
 Detect the amount of light received (though it was really difficult as the weather was horrible and our photoresistor was not reactive to the LED light of our phones which was all we had).

 b.
 Move the shutter using the motor according to the amount of light perceived by each phototransistor.

+### Possible improvements
+This is a very simple proof of concept.
+This idea should be realized in a much bigger scenario, i.e. to cover a real window.
+Also, the phototransistor used are a bit too close to one another so spreading them further apart would make the blinder more responsive.
+The pulley system is very simple and would beneficiate from an increased pulley to hold the cables very tight and to make the channels in the pulley a bit wider and deeper.
+Finally, the motor we used a very simple DC motor but using servos or simply stepper motors would make the control much more simple, rather than having to rely on H-bridges and an L293D.

 ## My design files